EdilbertoAntonio/analisis-marketing-digital/README.md

 ### (Optional)Step 3.5: Generate the data and run the application

-If you already have the python requirements and the npm dependencies, you can generate data and run the application using:
+If you already have the Python requirements and the Node dependencies, you can generate data and start the application in a single command:

 ```bash
 npm run dev-with-data